 My Life as a Pracademic

 In this post, Dr. Allison Chamberlain shares her experiences “playing on both teams” as a pracademic.
 Dr. Chamberlain is a faculty member at the Rollins School of Public Health at Emory University and serves as an epidemiology consultant to the Fulton County Board of Health located in downtown Atlanta.
-This week she’ll be serving alongside her Fulton County colleagues in the health department’s Emergency Operations Center (EOC) as Atlanta prepares to host Super Bowl LIII this Sunday.
+At the time of this post, she was serving alongside her Fulton County colleagues in the health department’s Emergency Operations Center (EOC) as Atlanta prepared to host Super Bowl LIII.

 My work week goes like this: I spend Mondays at Emory, Tuesdays at the Fulton County Board of Health (FCBOH), Wednesdays at Emory, Thursday mornings at Emory and afternoons at FCBOH, and Fridays at FCBOH.
 Sometimes my weeks get tweaked (oh, like, say when the “big game” comes to town or when a big grant proposal is due), but by and large, that’s my routine.
 I have badges for both places, offices in both places, and favorite lunch spots in both places.
 But most importantly, I have colleagues in both places, students in both places, and research projects that straddle both.

 I am a full-time Research Assistant Professor in the Epidemiology Department at Emory University’s Rollins School of Public Health in Atlanta, GA.
 I am an infectious disease epidemiologist by training, with expertise in cluster randomized trial design, maternal vaccine promotion, and public health preparedness.
 I teach our school’s course on Public Health Preparedness, and I collaborate on a variety of grants and projects with other faculty.
 I lead a very full academic career, but in 2017, I felt like I wanted to do more – more for my school, more for my community, more for public health.
 I also had never worked in a state or local public health department and that always bugged me.